drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 (1 row)
 ```

+The first thing you might notice is that `special` is the same as `pagesize` – this is just saying that there is no special data section for this page.
+The special data section is not used for table pages, only for other types like indexes where it stores information about the binary tree structure.

 If we compare the `lower` and `upper` values for these pages, we can see that:

+- Page 0 has 376 - 292 = 84 bytes of free space
 - Page 1 has 408 - 308 = 100 bytes of free space
 - Page 2 has 416 - 296 = 120 bytes of free space
 - Page 3 has 3288 - 196 = 3092 bytes of free space.

 We can infer from this that:

-- The rows in our countries table is ~100 bytes as that's how much space if left in full pages 1 and 2.
+- The rows in our countries table is ~100 bytes as that's how much space if left in the full pages.
 - Page 3 is the final page as there's plenty of space left in there.

 We can confirm the row size using the `heap_page_items()` function from pageinspect: